Hill’s Science Diet Pomeranian Nutrition: The Gold Standard for Your Fluff

 Managing the "Senior Slide": When to Switch to Age-Defying Nutrition?

-As Poms age, they might develop a slight “honk” or snore.
+As Poms age, they might develop a slight honk or snore.
 This is often related to the soft palate or trachea.
-Weight management becomes the #1 health priority here.
-Even an extra half-pound on a Pom is equivalent to 20 pounds on a human.
-Hill’s “Perfect Weight” formula uses high protein and low calories to keep that pressure off the heart and lungs.
+Weight management becomes the number one health priority at this stage.
+Even an extra half-pound on a Pom is equivalent to 20 pounds on a human body in terms of proportional load on the joints and cardiovascular system.

 Why Is Kibble Shape Crucial for Toy Breeds?